The Biblical Festivals

 Finally, the Biblical festivals are a foreshadowing of future events.

-The Feast of Tabernacles was a sort of foreshadowing of Jesus’ birth and how He stepped off His throne in Heaven and tabernacled among men.
+The Feast of Tabernacles is believed to be a sort of foreshadowing of Yeshua’s birth and how He tabernacled among men.
 We see Him coming again to call us to Himself and to celebrate the Marriage Supper of the Lamb.

 Rosh Hashanah, the Feast of Trumpets, is the beginning of the Jewish new year and one of my favorite Biblical festivals!
 But it has much more meaning than just that!!
 The shofar, the trumpet, is sounded!
-The Bible tells us that when Jesus returns the trumpet will sound and He will gather His elect.
+The Bible tells us that when Yeshua returns the trumpet will sound and He will gather His elect.

 You can read more about Rosh Hashanah and how it is a picture of Jesus’s return at my blog post the Feast of Trumpets!